Marguerite Bays

-Marguerite Bays (8 September 1815 – 27 June 1879) was a Swiss seamstress and mystic.
-She lived a simple life as a member of the Secular Franciscan Order and adapted the tenets of the order's charism into her own life and social apostolate, especially after she was cured of bowel cancer on 8 December 1854.
+Marguerite Bays, OFS (8 September 1815 – 27 June 1879) was a Swiss seamstress and mystic.
+She lived a simple life as a member of the Secular Franciscan Order and adapted the tenets of the order's charism into her own life and social apostolate, especially after she was healed of bowel cancer on 8 December 1854.
 She was canonized by Pope Francis on 13 October, 2019.